ivan006/Course-Work--Notes/Destiny Code/readme.md

 # Destiny Code

-We model our perspective of society as a heirarchy, and rightly so, but to model it as a heirarchy of people only creates inquality.
-To create equality we should see society with a new perspective not as a heirarchy of people but as a hierarchy of assets.
+If we changed our perception of society from it being a hierarchy of people to it being a hierarchy of assets we would end inequality.
+Perspective is everything.